supertriodo/Arena-Tracker/README.md

 # Arena-Tracker
 Arena Tracker is a deck Tracker for Hearthstone with arena in focus.
-It has a free version and a premium version that you can unlock by becoming a patron (3$/month).
-Learn the difference between the two [here](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/More.md)
+It has a free and a premium version that you can unlock by becoming a patron (3$/month).
+Learn the difference between the two [here](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/More.md).

 Too complicated?
 [Check the User Guide](https://triodo.gitbook.io/arena-tracker-documentation/en).

-Join our community at the [Arena Tracker subreddit](https://www.reddit.com/r/ArenaTracker/) and support its development at the [Arena Tracker patreon](https://www.patreon.com/triodo).
+Join our community at the [Arena Tracker subreddit](https://www.reddit.com/r/ArenaTracker/).

 [![Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/triodo)